 C.P.R.
 (CPU Parameter Recall)

-The C.P.R. feature of the motherboard BIOS allows automatic re-setting to the BIOS default settings in case the system hangs due to overclocking.
-When the system hangs due to overclocking, C.P.R. eliminates the need to open the system chassis and clear the RTC data.
-Simply shut down and reboot the system, and the BIOS automatically restores the CPU default setting for each parameter.
+When the system hangs due to overclocking failure, there is no need to open the system chassis to clear CMOS data.
+Simply reboot the system, and the BIOS automatically restores the CPU default settings for each parameter.